Photo:Treasures & Travels/Stocksy

 A handcrafted stone diffuser that looks beautiful on your nightstand.
 Pair with the brand's lavender essential oil to help you wind down and relax.

 You know you're an adult when you start getting excited about pillows.
 But seriously, this one is great.
-It's made from a blend of memory foam and down, and comes with inserts that make it fully adjustable.
+It's more plush than firm, which is ideal for back sleepers.

-You'll want to spend all day cuddled up in this cozy waffle weave blanket.
+You'll want to spend all day cuddled up in this cozy blanket.
 Bonus: It looks especially chic draped haphazardly across your bed.

 Because if you're going to sleep facedown on your pillow, you should do it on a silk pillowcase that won't leave imprints on your skin.